aws-samples/the-aws-step-functions-workshop/content/module-5/step-3/index.en.md

 }
 :::

-5. State machine definition may also have the sample resource parameters.
-Cross check and update the state machine definition parameters/resources with the resource names/ARNs noted in step 1.
-Make sure SNS topic ARN has your correct AWS account number.
+5. ASL definitions may contain resource parameters.
+Find and update the TopicArn with the correct value.

 6. Click on **Save** (select Save anyway if the warning comes)
    ![save](/static/img/module-5/extra-credit-map-state-definition.png)